1998 North Carolina Senate election

-The 1998 North Carolina Senate election was held on 3 November 1998 to determing which party would control the North Carolina Senate for the following two years in the 144th North Carolina General Assembly.
+The 1998 North Carolina Senate election was held on November 3, 1998, to determine which party would control the North Carolina Senate for the following two years in the 144th North Carolina General Assembly.
 All fifty senate seats were up for election.
 Prior to the election 30 seats were held by Democrats and 20 were held by Republicans.
 The general election saw the Democrats expand their majority by five seats, thereby retaining control of the North Carolina Senate.

 Retirements

 Three incumbents (1 Republican and 2 Democrats) did not run for re-election in 1998.
 Those incumbents were: